List of Tracy Beaker Returns characters: Tyler Lewis

 In Summer Holiday, Tyler joined everyone else ignoring and teasing Tee about losing their holiday, by leaving a gate open on the farm they were staying at causing sheep to escape and trash the house they were staying in.
 Getting them banned from the farmer's farm and losing their holiday.
 When everyone had to return to the Dumping Ground, in boredom Tyler and Harry decided to squirt water at Rick with water guns, Rick chases them and picks up a bag of flour to throw at them.
 But Gina comes in to see what all the noise is about, and unluckily gets hit by the flour bag thrown by Rick.
 Tyler and Rick are punished, by being made to clean up the mess they made in the kitchen, while Harry manages to sneak off away from the scene.
 Later, Tyler and everyone else forgive Tee and apologise for being mean to her when Tee manages to find a new holiday for everyone.

-In series two of "The Dumping Ground", Tyler's mum decides to visit but Tyler then discovers she is not taking her medication for her bipolar disorder, so he gets angry, but eventually they reconcile.
+In series two of The Dumping Ground, Tyler's mum decides to visit but Tyler then discovers she is not taking her medication for her bipolar disorder, so he gets angry, but eventually they reconcile.

-Tyler was put in care because his mother was ill so she couldn't look after him properly.
-Tyler doesn't know his father but in one episode-"Baby"- Tyler scams Johnny into thinking his father is a billionaire.
-In Series 8 Episode 7 of "The Dumping Ground", Kamal (Tyler's stepfather) tells Tyler that his real father has died.
+Tyler was put in care because his mother was ill so she could not look after him properly.
+Tyler does not know his father but in one episode, "Baby", Tyler scams Johnny into thinking his father is a billionaire.
+In series 8 episode 7 of The Dumping Ground, Kamal (Tyler's stepfather) tells Tyler that his real father has died.
 This episode also reveals that Tyler's father went abroad after Tyler was born and even though he moved back nearby, he never saw his father.

-In the Series 8 episode "Go Your Own Way", Tyler moves out of the Dumping Ground to St. Lucia to be with his mother and Kamal.
+In the series 8 episode "Go Your Own Way", Tyler moves out of the Dumping Ground to St Lucia to be with his mother and Kamal.

-However in the final episode of Series 9, “Breaking Chains” Tyler temporarily returned to the Dumping Ground to support Jody for her brother Kingsley's funeral.
+However, in the final episode of series 9, "Breaking Chains", Tyler temporarily returned to the Dumping Ground to support Jody for her brother Kingsley's funeral.